crate/cratedb-toolkit/README.md

 ## Usage

+The toolkit can be used both as a standalone program, and as a library.

+### Command-line use

 This section outlines how to connect to, and run data retention jobs, both on a database cluster running on your premises, and on [CrateDB Cloud].